 The second area that we want to examine is how we are doing at training our kids in the truth of God's Word.
 While discipleship is often more caught than taught, we are commanded to teach.
 Jesus instructed his disciples to teach their disciples "to observe all that I have commanded you" (Matthew 28:20) and the Old Testament mandate to families in Deuteronomy 6 commands us to "teach [the commands of God] diligently to your children" (vs. 7).

 How are you doing at finding times to open your Bible together as a family?
 Are you answering questions or challenges your kids or family may face with the Word of God or just opinion?
-How are you utilizing the Watermark Kids resources made available on the Preschool blog and Elementary blog every week to reinforce what your kids are learning at church?
+How are you utilizing the Watermark Kids resources made available on the our website every week to reinforce what your kids are learning at church?
 How could you capitalize on car time, meal time, bed time, and morning routines for the purpose of training your children?
 Faithfulness for parents looks like a purposeful, diligent approach to training our kids in the truth of God's Word.